nsidc/iceflow/docs/contributing.md

 ```

 Develop notebooks and confirm that they work as expected.
 Before committing
-changes, clear all outputs.

-See below for information about adding rendered versions of notebooks to
-ReadTheDocs.
+changes, ensure all cells are evaluated so that outputs are populated.
+These
+notebooks are included in the docs and will be displayed on ReadTheDocs.

 ## Documentation